JensBender/loan-default-prediction/README.md

 | Random Forest          | 0.60   | 0.53             | 0.60                 | 0.56               | 0.90     |
 | XGBoost                | 0.54   | 0.20             | 0.64                 | 0.30               | 0.89     |

-Plotted the precision-recall curves of all baseline models using `matplotlib`.
+Precision-recall curves of all baseline models (no outlier handling).
 ![Precision-Recall Curves](images/precision_recall_curves.png)

 Identified Random Forest, XGBoost, K-Nearest Neighbors, and Decision Tree as the top performers (highest AUC-PR and class-1-specific recall, precision, and f1-score) for hyperparameter tuning.